 8. Abused Puppy Mill Dog Saved

 Coconut was found trapped at a puppy mill.
 She had been abused, neglected, and malnourished.
-Thankfully the ASPCA rescued Coconut from the mill, but then was the next step.
+Thankfully the ASPCA rescued Coconut from the mill, but then came the next step.
 Coconut was traumatized from her experiences, so they had to re-train her how to walk on a leash without being scared, how to interact with other pups, and how to love.
-After just six weeks Coconut had become another dog, a dog actually happy to see people.
+After just six weeks Coconut had become another dog–a dog actually happy to see people.
 After everything, Coconut now has a loving home where she knows she will always be loved for the rest of her life.

 9. German Shepherd Saved From Kill Shelter

 Eva the German Shepherd’s first family did not take care of her properly and never made any time for her.
 They ended up dumping her at a high kill shelter.
 There was little to no expectancy she would survive.
 Luckily, the German Shepherd Rescue of Los Angeles stepped in before it was too late.
 Felicia saw Eva at the rescue and knew they had a connection.
-Eva realized that this family was much different, one where she was actually loved and cared for, one where she could be confident and secure and could even play with toys like a normal dog.
-While her story might have started of tough, Eva now has home where she will be forever loved.
+Eva realized that this family was much different–one where she was actually loved and cared for, one where she could be confident and secure and could even play with toys like a normal dog.
+While her story might have started off rough, Eva now has home where she will be forever loved.